 Christine O'Connor | June 25, 2021

 When I tell people “I work in PR,” the most common response I get is, “huh?”
-It never occurred to me when I chose this field in college that I’d spend the rest of my life explaining what I do to people who don’t work in marketing or communication.
+It never occurred to me when I chose this field in college that I’d spend the rest of my life explaining the mysteries of PR and what I do to people who don’t work in marketing or communication.

 To pull back the curtain on what the heck a PR pro actually does, I asked my colleagues to tell me about a success they were proud of.
 Their responses—plus my own, at top—are all about what goes on behind the scenes to produce the big wins.
 This may explain why people find PR mysterious, and it certainly speaks to why it’s more challenging than it looks to some.